 I vividly remember Take Our Kids to Work Day in grade nine, it was the beginning of our high school career signifying that we too will soon enter the coveted workforce and bid adieu to the dreaded school bell.
 (Hindsight is 20/20, amiright?)

-While other kids in my grade were pumped about the idea of tagging along with their parents to the big City to do what grown-ups do best, work, I on the other hand was less thrilled about my dad taking me to his work.
+While other kids in my grade were pumped about the idea of tagging along with their parents to the big city and do what grown-ups do best, work, I on the other hand, was far from thrilled to be following my dad around for a workday.
 A couple of reasons, but the main one being that I was embarrassed to talk about where I went for TOKTWD with my peers.
 As we all know, high school is tough, mean girls do exist, and 14-year-olds just want to be Cher Horowitz, not some farm kid.

 Fast-forward 18 years later (don’t do the math), I am shadowing my dad again for a day in the life of grape farmer under my own volition.
 Things have changed slightly, like the truck my dad is driving, but everything else still looks the same: the grapes are still purple, the leaves are still green, and the barn is still standing.
 What is new is the fact that my brothers, all too young at the time of TOKTWD, have found their own niche doing what they love on the farm.

 It’s a busy Saturday during harvest and there’s lot of action on the farm.
-The crew were out early harvesting grapes for an 8am drop-off at a nearby winery, then a rinse and repeat for an 11am drop-off at a different winery.
+The crew began harvesting grapes early for an 8am drop-off at a nearby winery, then a rinse and repeat for an 11am drop-off at a different winery.
 There is much to do and the crew are racing against the impending rainstorm that is on its way.
 Back at the barn, the group has a long break – their next grape drop-off isn’t scheduled until 11pm.

 Since we have some time to kill, I meet up with my younger brother for a quick catchup.
 After we chat about life, I get down to the nitty-gritty.